Looking to mix drinks with great scenery?

 Public School 702

-Affiliated with the Professional Bull Riders PBR Rock Bar claims to “epitomize the phrase a little bit country, a little bit rock ‘n roll.”
-It has a mechanical bull, two DJ booths, and a let-loose atmosphere where just about anyone will feel comfortable.
-Rock Bar’s best feature is its 3,000-square-foot outdoor patio.
-It backs right up to the Strip, offering great opportunities for people watching.
+The PBR Rock Bar & Grill claims to “epitomize the phrase a little bit country, a little bit rock ‘n roll” with a mechanical bull, two DJ booths and a let-loose, ultra-casual atmosphere.
+The best feature is a 3,000-square-foot outdoor patio that backs right up to the Strip, offering great opportunities for people watching.
 Open bar packages are frequently offered during big games and other special events.